YPares/arpligner/README.md

 Therefore, you can use it as a regular arp, playing your chords against pre-written patterns, or the opposite.
 Or both can be live data!
 That would be having two keyboard players: one in charge of the chords and the other one in charge of how to layout those chords[^2].

+### Video demo/tutorials

+See https://youtu.be/IQ9GFEaS4Ag for an overview of the tool and the basic features.

 ### Installation

 You first need to [download Protoplug](https://github.com/pac-dev/protoplug/releases) and install it (see [this section](#current-limitations) first if you are using Linux).